 EMDR – A Healing Path for First Responders

-PTSD comes at a higher risk due to the frequent exposure to distressing situations.
+PTSD comes at a higher risk due to frequent exposure to distressing situations.
 Anxiety, depression, flashbacks, nightmares, and increased irritability or anger are all common symptoms that arise due to PTSD.
-Unfortunately, like many others, the build up of the distressing symptoms are sometimes numbed with substance abuse, which can lead to addiction, further impacting their mental and physical health.
+Unfortunately, like many others, the build-up of the distressing symptoms is sometimes numbed with substance abuse, which can lead to addiction, further impacting their mental and physical health.
 Relationship struggles may arise as individuals withdraw and suppress emotions — a typical response in this field due to the stigma around mental health, which we will discuss in a bit.

 So, how do you cope when this job takes its toll on your mental health?
 Enter EMDR therapy, a treatment that’s helping our everyday protectors recover from the traumas they encounter while keeping us safe.